frewise/frewise.github.io/publications.md

 ## Selected publications

-Herein are displayed some published articles, should one wish to obtain the complete information, reference can be made to my [Google Scholar page](https://scholar.google.com/citations?hl=en&tzom=-480&user=vBvjwDsAAAAJ).
+Herein are displayed some published articles, should one wish to obtain the complete information, reference can be made to my **[Google Scholar page](https://scholar.google.com/citations?hl=en&tzom=-480&user=vBvjwDsAAAAJ)**.

 ### First/Corresponding Authorship